Opentrons/opentrons-emulation/README.md

 Use `em-build-amd64` if you are on an Intel based processor.

 Use `em-build-arm64` if you are on a Mac M1 processor.

-TODO: Note arm builds are currently not working

 **Example:** `make em-build-amd64 file_path=${PWD}/samples/yaml/ot2.yaml`